xiaoyang-sde/knowledge-base/docs/computer-systems/05-linking.md

 The static libraries has some significant disadvantages.

 - The code for common static libraries (e.g. `scanf`, `printf`, etc.) is duplicated in the text segment of each running process, which is a waste of memory.
-- If the library has been updated, the applicatin has to be explicitly relinked.
+- If the library has been updated, the application has to be explicitly relinked.

 The shared library is an object module that, at either run time or load time, can be loaded at an arbitrary memory address and linked with a program in memory.
 This dynamic linking process is performed by the dynamic linker.
 Shared libraries are referred to as shared objects on Linux and dynamic link libraries (DLLs) on Windows.